operator-playground-io/Docker-tile/tutorials/docker-101.md

 - The same goes for a Docker image.
 You can choose not to push it anywhere, but you could also push it to the Docker Hub which is both a public and private service for hosting Docker repositories.
 There are other third-party repository hosting services too.

-**Note:** The thing to remember here is a Docker repository is a place for you to publish and access your Docker images.
+**Note:** The thing to remember here is that Docker repository is a place for you to publish and access your Docker images.
 Just like GitHub is a place for you to publish and access your git repos.

 **Container Registry**